The main laws and regulations of the product safety legal regime in France are as follows.

 Statutory warranty against hidden defects

-Under Article 1641 of the French Civil Code, a seller is liable where a defect which was not apparent at the time of the sale renders the product unfit for its intended use, or reduces its usefulness to such an extent that the buyer would not have acquired it or would not have paid the same price had he or she been aware of the defect.
+Under Article 1641 of the French Civil Code, a seller is liable where a defect which was not apparent at the time of the sale renders the product unfit for its intended use, or reduces its usefulness to such an extent that the buyer would not have acquired it or would not have paid the same price had they been aware of the defect.
 This allows the end user to sue the producer even after the expiration of the statute of limitations for a standard contractual claim to be brought.

 In product liability cases, a person who has an interest to act is automatically granted standing (Article 31 of the French Code of Civil Procedure).
 Therefore, in practice, any person who suffers bodily injury, or damage to products other than the defective product itself, has standing to bring claims for product liability.